utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 				<div class="updated-plugin-tag"><strong>UPDATED PLUGIN</strong></div><br/>
 				<strong><a href="https://grafana.com/plugins/vonage-status-panel?utm_source=blog&utm_campaign=timeshift_12" target="_blank">Status Panel</a></strong> - The Status Panel got a lot of updates in the latest version.
 Here are just some of the updates:
 				<ul>
-				<li>Added an option to use the default grafana background rather than the green OK state colour.</li>
+				<li>Added an option to use the default Grafana background rather than the green OK state color.</li>
 				<li>Regex filtering bug fix</li>
 				<li>Units of Measure, Decimals and Date formatting</li>
-				<li>Ability to select preferred ok/warn/crit/disable colours and an option to apply colouring to either Background, Text or not at all.</li>
+				<li>Ability to select preferred ok/warn/crit/disable colours and an option to apply coloring to either Background, Text or not at all.</li>
 				</ul>
 				<br />
 				When upgrading there might be some changes in the data the plugin uses and saves, so some of the configurations you made might be removed by accident.
 To prevent this loss of configuration you should save the panel JSON of all panels you have (by exporting the panel or dashboards) and keep them somewhere safe until you made sure everything is working after the upgrade.